-A range of core College initiatives such as Lennie’s Van, our Warruwi Partnership, our educational facilities in Bangladesh and our vitally important local, national and international social action activities all contribute to The Amiel Society which disperses the funds raised through these programs, thereby supporting disadvantaged youth.
+A range of core College initiatives such as Lennie’s Van and our Warruwi Partnership, along with our vitally important local, national and international social action activities, all contribute to The Amiel Society which disperses the funds raised through these programs, thereby supporting disadvantaged youth.

 Launched in early 2018, Lennie’s Van is a St Leonard’s College initiative founded on our strong sense of community.

 Senior School students and staff volunteer to assist, attending several different Bayside locations delivering our Lennie’s Van food services to disadvantaged members of our community who have been identified as ‘food vulnerable’ and who are often at a social and economic disadvantage.